Namespaces

 [edit] Exceptions

-May throw any exception thrown by calling the constructor of:
+1,3) Throw any exception thrown by calling the constructor of the stored function object.

 [edit] Notes